RonaldSwets/quickserver/README.md

 where the 10000 is the port to listen on for commands.
 If the command "shutdown" is sent, the server will shutdown after all client threads are finished.

+This repository can be imported directly in eclipse.